 It always goes back to the meaning of the story.
 Everything that happens within the confines of that story illustrates this purpose of intent to the Audience.

-If you are familiar with the Dramatica theory of story and have Advanced Story Structure turned on in your settings, you will find an indication of the Main Character's Crucial Element in the upper-right hand corner of the Character Element component.
-This Crucial Element adjusts to your Subtxt Settings:
+If you are familiar with the Dramatica theory of story, you will recognize an indication of the Main Character's Pivotal Element (what Dramatica refers to as the Crucial Element) in the upper-right hand corner of the Character Element component.
+This Pivotal Element adjusts to your Subtxt Settings:

 - Changed/Success stories look to the MC Problem